Streamilator/Streamilator/README.md

 Thanks to Touch, for fixing GUI in 0.0.8

-Thanks to water/bred/catonmeower/Arrow on the Meower Media Co.
+Thanks to Arrow on the Meower Media Co.
 Discord

 Thanks to Tnix for working on the mobile client